viamrobotics/docs/docs/getting-started/high-level-overview.md

 ## Concepts

 ### Robot
 A _Robot_ in Viam is 1 or more computers, combined into 1 logical robot.
 A mobile robot that has 1 Jetson and 1 raspberry pi is 1 robot.
 The bounds of a robot are usually pretty clear, but can be subjective.

 ### Part
 Each of those computers are a _Part_.
 In that example, you have 1 robot, and 2 parts (the jetson and pi).

-Most simple robots will likely only have 1 part.
+Most simple robots will likely only have 1 part, but can have as many as you need.

-The parts are organized in a tree, with one of them being the _main_ part, and the others being _sub parts_.
+Parts are organized in a tree, with one of them being the _main_ part, and the others being _sub parts_.
 You can access any sub part either directly, or via any part above it in the tree.
-Therefore if you only talk to the main part, you can access the entire robot, so that the layout of the tree below can change without any code changes.

 Each part runs a single _viam-server_ instance.

 ### Component

-A component is a piece of hwardware or software that exposes a specific API, such as arm, motor, or gps.
+A component is a piece of hardware or software that exposes a specific API, such as arm, motor, or gps.
 These components are configured, and then the drivers are loaded by _viam server_.
 Every part will likely have at least 1 component, but some will have a lot.
 For example, a raspberry pi part on a mobile robot might have: 4 motors, gps, imu, and a camera.

+### Serives

+Services offer higher level software abstractions.

+For example: motion planning and computer vision.

 ### Remote